Why Innovation Is Essential for Business Success in 2021

 A timeline with this approach is important.
 Not to restrict, but to do the opposite.
-The IT team should be allowed to extend discussions as they feel fit because creative ideas should be the emphasis when it comes to results.
+IT teams should have the liberty to extend discussions freely.
+Creative ideas should be the emphasis when it comes to results.
 And creative results don’t go well with deadlines.

 As a stark contrast, hackathons can also help.
-When put under time-constraints and precise problem areas, sprint events like hackathons create competitive environments that act as the ideal platform for IT developers and engineers to display their creativity.
+When put under time constraints and precise problem areas, sprint events like hackathons create competitive environments that act as the ideal platform for IT developers and engineers to display their creativity.

 Creativity is abandoned for technical expertise here.
 IT departments may subconsciously wear blinkers when faced with challenges.
 And they may miss quicker, cheaper, and simpler solutions as a result.
 Hackathons remind IT employees of the magic that can flow from creativity.